“Mr. Verres! What’s wrong?”

 “That’s a great idea.”
 Leaf rubs her fork handle between her palms.
 “Maybe five each, to different organizations?”

 “I actually had something different in mind,” Red says.
-“I want to sell them all wholesale, at half the market price.”
+“I want to sell them all wholesale, at a third the market price.”

 Leaf blinks, then slowly smiles.
 Blue stares.